Last updated on March 25, 2026

 Well, that’s all from me on companions.
 Playing Limited with companions is very interesting since a single card can alter your pick order.
 While they were in Standard, it was possible to see weird decks with companions succeeding.
 It would be interesting to have weaker companions in the future or in supplemental sets.

 I don’t think WotC will mess with that design aspect soon because there’s a huge risk of making something inherently broken, or worse, uninteresting.
 It’s a shame that a whole mechanic had to be nerfed just to stay in the game, and we almost had a banned mechanic.
-And that’s something that happened only with playing for ante.
+And that’s something that happened only with the un-set test of stickers and attractions, and playing for ante.

-Stay safe guys, and in the meantime, I’m going to play some Explorer matches with my 80-card Yorion deck while I still can.
+Stay safe guys, and in the meantime, time to play some Explorer matches with my 80-card Yorion deck while I still can.

 Follow Draftsim for awesome articles and set updates: